 In the Network section, click Wi-Fi.

-To know more about the Mac Wake-on-Lan feature please visit this Apple KB article
+To know more about the Wake-on-LAN for Mac, see this Apple KB article.

-In Windows Wake-on-LAN can be enabled by configuring network adapter: Control Panel -> Device Manager -> Network Adapters ->
+In Windows, Wake-on-LAN can be enabled by configuring the network adapter: Control Panel -> Device Manager -> Network Adapters ->

-Note: In some cases changing BIOS settings related to Wake-onLan feature is required on Windows computers.
+Note: In some cases, changing BIOS settings related to the Wake-on-LAN feature is required on Windows computers.

-Certain Apple devices such as Airport Express, Airport Extreme Base Station, Apple Time Capsule, Apple TVs and Macs running OS X 10.6 or later — can operate as a “helper” in local network to wake up a sleeping computer.
+Certain Apple devices, such as AirPort Express®, AirPort Extreme® Base Station, AirPort Time Capsule®, Apple TV®, and Mac computers running OS X 10.6 or later, can operate as helpers in a local network to wake up a sleeping computer.

-To know more about Bonjour Sleep Proxy feature please visit this Apple KB article
+To learn more about Bonjour Sleep Proxy feature, see this Apple KB article.

-UPnP and NAT/PMP are similar technologies that enable waking up remote computer over internet This option will work for most home internet connections utilizing routers with NAT, and will not work for corporate networks.
+UPnP and NAT/PMP are similar technologies that allow remote computer to be woken up over the internet.
+This works for most home internet connections that use routers with NAT, but it will not work for corporate networks.

-UPnP/NAT-PMP will work only in cases where there is a single NAT between computer and Internet.
-Make sure your Internet Provider assigned a permanent external IP address to your home network.
+UPnP/NAT-PMP will work only in cases where there is a single NAT between the computer and the Internet.
+Make sure your Internet service provider assigned a permanent external IP address to your home network.

-Most network routers made starting 2012 have UPnP enabled by default and will provide appropriate port forwarding from external IP address to local IP address.
-Also make sure the following port ranges are enabled:
+Most network routers made in 2012 or later have UPnP enabled by default and will provide appropriate port forwarding from external an IP address to a local IP address.
+Also confirm that the following port ranges are enabled: